-- Salaries will increase by 4% with effect from 1 August 2022.
-In addition, every employee employed on 1 August 2022 will receive a one-off payment of 1.050 euros before tax, with this payment being calculated according to the size of the contract and the number of months for which the employee was employed in the period from 1 January to 31 July 2022. - Salaries will increase by 2% on 1 January 2023.
+Salaries will increase by 5% with effect from 1 September 2023.
+In addition, every employee employed on September 1, 2023 will receive a one-off payment of 1,500 euros gross, with this payment being calculated in proportion to the scope of the employment and the number of months that the employee has been employed in the period from 1 January 2023 until 1 September 2023.